7 Top Amazon Metrics Sellers Should Track

 Customers may find your product page less engaging or trustworthy if you’re using low-quality images.
 In fact, a survey from MDG Advertising shows that 67% of customers cite high-quality photos as a very important factor when buying a product.
 You can improve the quality of your product photos by:

 - Using larger image sizes (1000 x 1000 or more) to enable Amazon’s zoom feature.
-This feature allows users to zoom in on your product’s photo so they could see every tiniest detail possible.
+This feature allows users to zoom into your product’s photo so they could see every tiniest detail possible.

 - Adding additional product images.
 You can have up to 8 additional images besides your main image, which allows you to show off every side of your item.